arzhtong/UCL_ORCA/README.md

 Download the zipped ORCA binaries for your OS from the [Releases](https://github.com/Beyhum/Orca/releases) page.
 Once unzipped, under the `orca-{os_name}/Scripts` directory (e.g.orca-win-x64/Scripts) you will find a Powershell script named `ConfigureOrcaAppSettings.ps1`.
 Once run the script will ask you to fill in the required settings to configure the `orca-{os_name}/appsettings.json` file, such as the [Sharepoint Client Id and Client Secret that you generated in earlier steps](#Register-a-Sharepoint-Application-for-ORCA).
 After configuring the application, you can run it through the executable under `orca-{os_name}/Orca.exe`.
 For a more robust setup consider running ORCA behind a reverse proxy (e.g. [Nginx](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-5.0#configure-nginx)).

+### Post Deployment configuration for MS Teams access
+After deploying ORCA, you have to add the public host URL(or the domain of the web app you setup on Azure) of ORCA to the app you registered on Azure that has MS Teams access.
+To do that, go to Azure Active Directory 🠊 App Registrations 🠊 [YOUR_APP] 🠊 Authentication and add the URL to the Redirect URIs.